 2.)
 Full of Vitamins

-Yerba Mate is rich in Vitamins A, C, E, B1, B2, Niacin, B3, B5, other B complex vitamins and a variety of minerals, fatty acids and healthy compounds.
+Yerba Mate is rich in Vitamins A, C, E, B1, B2, Niacin, B3, B5, other B complex vitamins and various minerals, fatty acids and healthy compounds.

 3.)
 Enhances Focus